 When it comes to getting clients, I now get leads through Upwork and from my own website.

 In the past, I would provide value on Facebook groups and network through there.
-I also joined the paid Facebook group called The Pinterest Post offered by Kristin and Gina from the Become A Pinterest VA Today! course (this course is going to be open for enrolment soon).
+I also joined the paid Facebook group called The Pinterest Post offered by Kristin and Gina from the Become A Pinterest VA Today! course.

 What is a typical day for you?